 - Complain – if you’re unhappy about how an organisation has treated you

 Current legislation in Scotland states that victims of crime must be provided with information on their rights, and who to contact for help and advice.
-To do this, the Scottish Government has published a Victims’ Code for Scotland.
+The Scottish Government’s Victims’ Code for Scotland provides information on:

 - The types of support that victims may obtain and from whom that support can be obtained